khulnasoft-lab/gopkg/docs/importing.md

 # Importing

-Glide has limited support for importing from other formats.
+Gopkg has limited support for importing from other formats.

 **Note:** If you'd like to help build importers, we'd love some pull requests.
 Just take a look at `cmd/godeps.git`.